Introduction

 • const double& time : time.

-Notice that the function name has to correspond to the rate name associated with the general transition, in this case InfectionFunction.
+Notice that the function name has to correspond to the function name passed inside the Call, in this case InfectionFunction.

-Finally, the process can be derived be the model.generation() function as follow.
+Finally, the process can be derived by the model.generation() function as follow.

 model.generation(net_fname = "./Net/SIR_generalFN.PNPRO",